 Recent ACCU Program Highlights | Upcoming Programming & Announcements | Additional ACCU Updates

-There have been many opportunities to support our ACCU leaders through offered programs and events since late spring and throughout the summer.
+There have been many opportunities to support our ACCU leaders through offered programs and events since late summer and into the fall.

 Please see highlights and reflections below and check out our full list of future events and programs...

 In preparation for the Fall III Global Symposium in Rome and to help build a stronger community of UNISERVITATE affiliates, the organizers of the network at the Latin American Center for Solidarity Service-Learning (CLAYSS) in Argentina invited hub members from across the world to a one-day meeting in Buenos Aires.
 In August 2022, four representatives from the North American hub attended the meeting that was scheduled adjacent to the 25th International Service-Learning Conference hosted by CLAYSS for Latin American universities and colleges.
 The UNISERVITATE meeting and the CLAYSS conference were held at Pontificia Universidad Católica Argentina (UCA).

 Vatican Summit Sport for All Summit in Rome

 The Association of Catholic Colleges and Universities attended the Vatican "Summit: Sport for All" in Rome, Italy on September 29 and 30, 2022.
 The summit was in reponse to Pope Francis' call on social, educational and spiritual importance of sport.
 The summit began with a welcome message and a time of prayer, followed by an introductory address by Cardinal Kevin Farrell, Prefect of the Dicastery for the Laity, Family and Life.
 Additional sessions along with roundtable and working group conversations were held throughout the summit, including topics of new challenges in sport today, inclusion in the world of sport, and cohesivity and the role of sport in building community.